Supervised Multimodal Bitransformers for Classifying Images and Text: Multimodal Bitransformers

 Our architecture consists of a mixture of pre-trained and randomly initialized components.
-In NLP it is common to fine-tune BERT in its entirety, and not to transfer the encoder while keeping its parameters fixed, as used to be the case in e.g. SkipThought \cite{Kiros:2015nips} and InferSent \cite{Conneau:2017emnlp}.
+In NLP, BERT is commonly fine-tuned in its entirety, and not transfered as an encoder with fixed parameters, as used to be the case in e.g. SkipThought \cite{Kiros:2015nips} and InferSent \cite{Conneau:2017emnlp}.
 In computer vision, the convolutional network is often kept fixed \cite{Razavian:2014cvpr}, although it has been found that unfreezing the convolutional network during later stages of training leads to significant improvements, e.g. in image-caption retrieval \cite{Faghri:2017arxiv}.

-Training multimodal models is not at all trivial, especially when it comes to the optimization strategy \cite{Wang:2019arxiv}.
-In the multimodal bitransformer model we propose here, ResNet outputs are mapped to BERT's token space using a set of randomly initialized mappings $W_n$.
-An additional contribution of this work is to explore a simple solution for optimization across multiple modalities, namely: we freeze and unfreeze the image and text encoding components at different stages, which we treat as a hyperparameter.
-For example, if we first learn to map image embeddings to an appropriate subspace of the text encoder's input space, we may expect the network to make more use of visual information than it otherwise would.
-In other words, since the text modality is likely to dominate, we want to give the visual modality a chance.
-We experiment with different settings.
+Multimodal optimization is not trivial \cite{Wang:2019arxiv}.
+In our model, image embeddings are mapped to BERT's token space using a set of randomly initialized mappings $W_n$.
+Here, we explore a simple solution for optimization across multiple modalities, namely freezing and unfreezing encoding components at different stages, which we treat as a hyperparameter.
+If we first learn to map image embeddings to an appropriate subspace of the text encoder's input space, we may expect the network to make more use of visual information than otherwise.
+Since the text modality is likely to dominate, we want to give the visual modality a chance.